The untold tragedy of Iraq's Shia Turkmen women, abducted by Islamic State

-The militants' bloody and brutal assault on northwest Iraq in August 2014 is often referred to as the Yazidi genocide, with some 3,000 Yazidis murdered and perhaps another 7,000 abducted.
+The militants' bloody and brutal assault on northwest Iraq in August 2014 is often referred to as the Yazidi genocide, with an estimated 3,000 Yazidis murdered and perhaps another 7,000 abducted.

-Barely recognised amid those crimes, are the hundreds of Turkmen women also taken into captivity.
+But barely recognised amid those crimes are the hundreds of Turkmen women who were also taken into captivity.

 Most are Shia from the Turkmen-dominated rural town of Tal Afar, 80 km west of Mosul.
-They were seized in the neighbouring Yazidi-majority town of Sinjar, where they and their families sought refuge after IS had taken control of Tal Afar several weeks earlier.
+They were seized from the neighbouring Yazidi-majority town of Sinjar, where they and their families sought refuge after IS had taken control of Tal Afar itself several weeks earlier.

 "Legally, these [kidnapped] women do not exist, as they are either registered by their families as being killed by IS or simply not present," Hayman Ramzi, director of the Tulay Organisation for Turkmen Affairs, told MEE.

-"The men of the victims' families have been refusing to declare that one of their daughters was kidnapped."
+"The men from [some of] the victims' families have been refusing to declare that one of their daughters was kidnapped."

-Faced with silence, the extent of the abductions only began to emerge to the Tulay Organisation over time.
+Faced with such silence, the true extent of the abductions only began to gradually emerge over time.

 Political and religious forces have even, human rights activists and officials told MEE, aborted any serious attempts to free the women and return them to their families.